ESTEVAN - It wasn’t an easy path, but Robyn Silvernagle is once again Saskatchewan’s women’s curling champion.

 And it was great to play in an arena again.

 “Last year was in a curling club, which is still awesome, but the arena just gives you that atmosphere when the fans are right there and you can hear the cheers.
-We just thrive off the fans, so we just love it,” the Unity resident said.
+We just thrive off the fans, so we just love it,” she said.

 It’s been a “roller coaster” of a year and a half, she said.
 She wasn’t curling at the start of the season, so to win her third provincial title is a great feeling.